hypertidy/anglr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Topological forms for plotting spatial data
+## Topological forms for spatial data

-The ‘anglr’ package generalizes GIS in R with a flexible approach to spatial data, using topological forms of data that can be derived from a variety of sources:
+The `anglr` package generalizes GIS in R with a flexible approach to spatial data, using *topological forms* that can be derived from a variety of data types:

   - simple features or Spatial objects
   - rgl 3D objects